+Have you seen any website speed testing reports lately?
+It’s not that easy to read.
 The speed of a website can refer to many different things and the measurement is usually fraught with ambiguities and interpretation errors.
 In this article, we will clear up some confusing aspects of website speed measurement.
 Then we will help you decipher the speed measure report.
-Lastly, we will analyse what metrics you need to consider when measuring your web hosting provider’s speed.
+Lastly, we will analyze what metrics you need to consider when measuring your web hosting provider’s speed.

 But the truth of the matter is that speed measuring is a bit hard.
 Let’s clear up some things first.

 Reports from online website speed measuring tools usually deliver an overwhelming amount of information regarding the speed of your website.
 This is difficult to make sense of, especially if you haven’t used one before.
 Firstly, there are a couple of points you need to have in mind:

 - Website speed reports give you a total speed mark by combining several widely different metrics together.
 This gives an overall approximation of how “fast” a website is.
 However, when you need to assess the speed of a web hosting provider, you will need to take a closer look at the results.

 - Merely running a website speed test once does not give you a realistic view.
 You will need to execute at least 10 different tests (using the same tool and from the same region) and then compute the average by dividing the results accordingly.